 Table Of Contents

-Talking about the best paellas in Barcelona is a brown and daring thing to do.
-There are many restaurants where you can enjoy a good rice dish, unlike in other cities in the country, where rice (paella and/or substitutes) is made in any way you like rice with stuff, stuff with rice, that sings Camels-.
+Talking about the best paellas in Barcelona is a brown and a daring thing to do.
+There are many restaurants where you can enjoy a good rice, contrary to what happens in other cities of the country, where rice (paella and/or substitutes) is made in any way -rice with things, things with rice, that sings Camellos-.

 Therefore, what we call the best paellas in Barcelona (or rice dishes) are, in any case, our selection, and we do not dare to claim any scepter.
-Moreover, if you know a great paella, a good rice dish near your home or a beach bar near Barcelona where they make the best socarrat, just tell us, we will run to try it and add it to this list.
+Moreover, if you know a great paella, a good arroz caldoso near your home or a chiringuito near Barcelona where they make the best socarrat, just tell us, we will run to try it and add it to this list.

-Despite its name, El Xiringo is not a typical beach bar, but a restaurant located in the alleys of the barceloneta neighborhood.
-Their rice dishes are incredible, but so are their portions and the exemplary treatment of their employees.
+Despite its name, El Xiringo is not a regular beachfront chiringuito but a restaurant located in the alleys of the Barceloneta neighborhood.
+Its rice dishes are incredible, but so are its portions and the exemplary treatment of its employees.
 The place is small so you probably have to make a reservation.

 📍 Carrer de Sant Carles, 23

-Just when you thought that a street as touristy as Passeig de Joan de Borbó, where the big franchises coexist with the most classic-looking restaurants, could not offer you much, you discover gems like La Mar Salada.
+When you thought that a street as touristy as Passeig de Joan de Borbó, where big franchises coexist with more classic-looking restaurants, could not offer you much, you discover gems like La Mar Salada.
 Their paella del senyoret is perhaps the one we recommend the most.
 And watch out for their Thai style mussels.

 📍 Passeig de Joan de Borbó, 58, 59